Turn Google Analytics Data into Actionable Recommendations with AI

 This post is part of our Spotlight series featuring AI-powered companies and products that marketers can use to drive performance and transform their careers.

 Marketers glean insights from data and analytics day in and day out.
-It often requires correctly setup conversion tracking and heavy reading in terms of data analysis.
-But at the end of the day, we’re answering the baseline questions, “What insights does the data show?
-And is what we’re doing working?”
+It often requires correctly setup conversion tracking in analytics platforms and heavy reading in terms of data analysis.
+But at the end of the day, we're answering the baseline web analytics questions, "What insights does the data show?
+And is what we're doing working?"

 In a single sentence or statement, describe PaveAI.